aiven/aiven-docs/docs/products/flink/howto/connect-bigquery.md

     to use as the source.
 In this case, it is the ID of the external Google BigQuery integration endpoint.
 In this example, the ID is `eb870a84-b91c-4fd7-bbbc-3ede5fafb9a2`.
--   `--dest-service`: The name of the Aiven for Apache Flink service you want to integrate with the external BigQuery endpoint.
+-   `--dest-service`: The name of the Aiven for Apache Flink service to integrate with the external BigQuery endpoint.
 In this example, the service name is `flink-1`.
--   `-t`: The type of integration you want to create.
+-   `-t`: The type of integration to create.
 In this case, the `flink_external_bigquery` integration type is used to integrate Aiven for Apache Flink with an external BigQuery endpoint.